Zekhire/buildozer_setup/README.md

 # buildozer_setup
 Repo that contains description how to make buildozer work.
-Works on 15.05.2021.
+Works on 15.05.2021. buildozer.spec file was enriched with libff requirement.

 ## Requirements
 This repo was created and tested on Python 3.6.13.